clayne/hacktical-c/vm/README.md

 }
 ```

 This brings us back to the question of why we store evaluated code separately.
-The evaluation loop is very dependent on memory locality, which means we want to store the minimum amount of data that's absolutely needed to evaluate an operation.
+The evaluation loop is very dependent on memory locality, which means we want to store the minimum amount of data that's absolutely needed to evaluate an operation quickly.
 This allows the CPU to cache larger chunks of the code in one go.

 The `call` operation is used to call C functions.